Sahil2802/major-project/README.md

 ## Features

 - **Image-based Classification:** Predicts the species of a medicinal plant from an uploaded leaf image.
 - **Background Removal:** Automatically removes the background from the uploaded image for better prediction accuracy.
 - **Web-based Interface:** A user-friendly interface built with React for easy interaction.
 - **Deep Learning Model:** Utilizes a pre-trained VGG16 model for feature extraction and a LightGBM model for classification.

 ## Technologies Used

 ### Backend

 - Python
 - Flask
 - TensorFlow/Keras
 - LightGBM
--   Pillow

 ### Frontend

 - React
 - Axios
--   Tailwind CSS (implicitly used via class names)
+- Tailwind CSS

 ## Setup and Installation